oremanj/trio/docs/source/reference-io.rst

 on top of the raw byte streams, just as it does with sockets.
 [This layer does not yet exist, but is in the works.]

+The Trio-specific boolean option ``local_quotes``, described :ref:`above <subprocess-quoting>`, is also supported in all ``**options`` lists.

 Running a process and waiting for it to finish
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+-The basic interface for running a subprocess start-to-finish is
+-:func:`trio.subprocess.run`.
+It always waits for the subprocess to
+-exit before returning, so there's no need to worry about leaving
+-a process running by mistake after you've gone on to do other things.
+-:func:`~trio.subprocess.run` can supply input or read output from
+-the subprocess, and can optionally throw an exception if the subprocess
+-exits with a failure indication.

 We're `working on <https://github.com/python-trio/trio/pull/791>`
 figuring out the best API for common higher-level subprocess operations.